Marines Will Reportedly Be Sent To LA As Trump Says He Would Arrest California Gov. Newsom

 They are expected to join about 2,000 National Guard troops activated by President Donald Trump over the weekend, despite opposition from California Gov. Gavin Newsom and Los Angeles Mayor Karen Bass.

-This deployment of the troops from the Marine Corps Air Ground Combat Center in California marks a notable escalation in the federal government’s military response.
+This deployment of the troops from the Marine Corps Air Ground Combat Center in California would mark a notable escalation in the federal government’s military response.

 Like the National Guard, they are restricted from law enforcement duties unless the Insurrection Act is invoked.